Why did we do this?

 Make Things Do Stuff was a campaign and website created by a group of like-minded organisations who wanted to inspire and support young people to become creators of digital technologies.
 By working together, we wanted to have a bigger impact on the lives of young people.

 The website was a comprehensive directory of the people behind the digital making clubs, workshops, events and kits going on across the country.
 It also helped the digital making community find useful events and resources.
 Originally a campaign website aimed at young people, as the movement grew and demand evolved we adapted the site into one aimed at providers of digital making opportunities, teachers, policy makers, funders, partners and parents.
 We retired the site in July 2017, confident that this need was being met elsewhere and enabling us to focus on new priorities.

-The partners behind Make Things Do Stuff share a common set of values:
+The partners behind Make Things Do Stuff shared a common set of values:

 - We learn through making and sharing.

-- We work better together (This is an open movement.
-Collaboration and sharing are key to its success.)
+- We work better together - this is an open movement, and collaboration and sharing are key to its success.

-Nesta and Nominet Trust in partnership with Mozilla and Autodesk are backing fourteen organisations with bright ideas for significantly increasing the number of young people who participate in digital making.
-These organisations receive a share of £520,000 – up to £50,000 each – and non-financial support to scale their projects and reach more young people.
+Working with the Nominet Trust and in partnership with Mozilla and Autodesk, we backed fourteen organisations with bright ideas for significantly increasing the number of young people who participate in digital making.
+These organisations received a share of £520,000 – up to £50,000 each – and non-financial support to scale their projects and reach more young people.